12TH EAST/WEST PHILOSOPHERS’ CONFERENCE

 Of special interest are panels and papers that explore the constructed nature of the “walls” between nations and cultures, but also between the private and public spheres, between ethics and economics, between the human and the natural sciences, between disciplines, between classes, genders and generations, and between the academy and societies it serves.

-Jonardon Ganeri, New York University, Abu Dhabi “Bridges and Doors: The Importance of the Interjacent Intellectual
+Jonardon Ganeri, Bimal Matilal Distinguished Professor in Philosophy, University of Toronto.
+“Bridges and Doors: The Importance of the Interjacent Intellectual

 Wendy Brown, University of California, Berkeley “What Kinds of Boundaries Sustain Democracy and the Earth?
 Thinking in the Inter-regnum Between the National and the Global”